peterschwarz/clj-firmata/README.md

 replacing `cu.usbmodemfa141` with the name of the appropriate serial port.

+An valid serial port of a connected arduino may be detected by using `firmata.util/detect-arduino-port.`  Currently, this only works on Mac OS X.

 ### Communicating with the board.

 Performing simple queries on the board will result in events placed onto the board's `core.async` event channel.